The Dark Arts

-- The House of Night: Using the power of any element/force of nature or an ancient immortal, whether it's Darkness or Light, is Power at a Price.
+- In The House of Night, using the power of any element/force of nature or an ancient immortal, whether it's Darkness or Light, is Power at a Price.
 It's played straight with Neferet but subverted with Rephaim who has only been shown thus far to use his Dark powers in a good way.

-- In Wheel of Time, the problem is largely irrelevant in the beginning of the story because the only people openly chanelling are the Aes Sedai, who willingly put themselves under powerful Geas that prevent them from doing anything really bad with it.
+- In Wheel of Time, the problem is largely irrelevant in the beginning of the story because the only people openly channeling are the Aes Sedai, who willingly put themselves under a powerful Geas that prevents them from doing anything really bad with it.
 Nevertheless, some One Power weaves and uses are seen as evil:

 - The Confederacy in S.A.
 Swann's Hostile Takeover series bans Genetic Engineering of humans or other sapients (Explicitly including new types of Moreau),AI in any form, and Nanomachines likewise.
 The first two date from the devastating wars immediately preceding the Moreau Series, the third from a Grey Goo incident on Titan.
 This prohibition is so strong that Orbital Bombardment of any community found to be practicing them is considered restrained.
 Sterilizing the entire planet is also on the table.

 - In Pact Diabolism is seen as this because making a Deal with the Devil tends to cause damage to the world itself and nothing good comes from it.